aparnakarri/banking_products/README.md

 ## CRISP DM: Business Understanding
 ### Business Objective
 Our goal is to:

-- First find a model that best predicts whether a user will sign up for a long term deposit after several contacts from a marketing campaign.
+* Identify the best model to predict if a customer will sign up for a long-term deposit after multiple campaign contacts.
-- Second use the model to explain what features contribute most significantly to the outcome of user signing up for a deposit.
+* Use the model to highlight key features influencing this outcome.
-- Lastly use this information to offer guidance to the bank on which customers to target based on features or approach so we can minimize resources, time and thus cost and maximize the desired result.
+* Provide actionable insights to help the bank target the right customers more efficiently, reducing cost and effort while maximizing results.

 ## CRISP DM: Data Preparations
 ### Feature Engineering Decisions
 We are asked to focus on just the "bank client data" features.
 In order to simplify later steps though we will also make some decisions around the "other attributes" and "social and economic context attributes" features to be efficent in our data preparation.